Ben Carson experienced periods of poverty in his youth, and his family intermittently relied on government assistance (primarily food stamps).

-Dr. Ben Carson said the "disintegration of the family unit and the welfare state are enslaving African-Americans and ruining their futures" but received help from such programs in his youth.
+Ben Carson did not say the "disintegration of the family unit and the welfare state are enslaving African-Americans and ruining their futures."

 An initially unlikely but clearly formidable contender for the 2016 Republican nomination has been Dr. Ben Carson, a former neurosurgeon and relative newcomer in the race to the White House.
 Unlike Chris Christie, Rand Paul, Mike Huckabee, or Donald Trump, Carson was neither a career politician nor a nationally known name.